The simplest way to start a business in the UK is to become self employed. This is also commonly referred to as becoming a sole trader.

 3. If you want to register by post, you will need to fill in Form CWF1 here.

-Don’t forget to register with HMRC, or you will be fined £100.
+Don’t forget to register with HMRC within the 3 month deadline, or you will be fined £100.

 The rules aren’t straightforward, so it’s wise to consult your accountant for advice specific to your financial situation.